+We affirm that each Friend, not just the Clerk, has a direct responsibility for the Meeting.
 Membership in the Religious Society of Friends is a spiritual commitment.
-To become a member, we expect an applicant person seeking membership to have come experientially into general agreement with the Society's principles of belief and testimonies as expressed in our Faith & Practice.
+To become a member, we expect a person seeking membership to have come experientially into general agreement with the Society's principles of belief and testimonies as expressed in our Faith & Practice.

 Membership carries with it spiritual obligations.
-Each of us, as members, areis called to participate in the Meeting's spiritual life and to attend worship regularly.
+Each of us, as members, is called to participate in the Meeting's spiritual life and to attend worship regularly.
 Members need to nurture each other's God-given gifts and talents.
 As members, we are invited to seek guidance from one another and the Meeting in discerning God's will for ourselves.
-We prayPray for one another.
+Pray for one another.

 The basic spiritual commitment of membership creates practical obligations.
 The vitality of each Monthly Meeting depends on its members' investments of time, energy, and financial support.
-As Friends, we put practical meaning into our spiritual commitmentFriends can strengthen their Meeting through regular participation in Meetings for Business, service on committees or as officers, regular financial giving, taking part in service projects under the care of the Meeting, assisting in maintenance of Meeting property, and representing the Meeting in community and wider Friends' organizations.
+Friends can strengthen their Meeting through regular participation in Meetings for Business, service on committees or as officers, regular financial giving, taking part in service projects under the care of the Meeting, assisting in maintenance of Meeting property, and representing the Meeting in community and wider Friends' organizations.